OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 ### More Secure Hosting Organizations:

-* **Greenhost:** [https://greenhost.nl/order/](https://greenhost.nl/order/) Greenhost is a Dutch company founded to provide sustainable, environmentally friendly website hosting services.
+* **Greenhost:** [https://greenhost.nl/order/](https://greenhost.nl/order/) Greenhost is a Dutch [social enterprise](http://social-enterprise.nl/social-enterprises/greenhost/) founded to provide sustainable, environmentally friendly website hosting services.
 Greenhost is committed to an open and free internet, and the protection of its users.
-* **Ecological and Dissident Hosting:** [https://ecodissident.net/hosting](https://ecodissident.net/hosting) EcoDissident focuses on providing strong protection for free speech; you may want to pair hosting here with a proxied service, below)
+* **Ecological and Dissident Hosting:** [https://ecodissident.net/hosting](https://ecodissident.net/hosting) EcoDissident focuses on providing strong protection for free speech; you may want to pair hosting here with a proxied service, below).
+EcoDissident is a service of [Webarchitects](http://www.webarchitects.coop/), a sustainable coöperative social enterprise.
 * **Gandi.net** [https://www.gandi.net/](https://www.gandi.net/) .
-Gandi is based in Paris (France), with offices in Baltimore (USA) and Vancouver (Canada), and supports many popular community tools and projects.
+Gandi is a French company, with offices in Baltimore (USA) and Vancouver (Canada), and supports many popular community tools and projects.
 * **Many others!** There are many other organizations who are aligned with promoting Internet freedom and can help you recover from a DDoS in various ways.
+If you are or know of a service which should be listed here, please contribute.

 ## Proxy Services